diyclassics/diyclassics.github.io/cv.md

 - 2016\.
 "Cicero's Hardest Sentence?: Measuring Readability in Latin Literature".
 Drew University Classics Department.
 December 1. [[abstract]](../ciceros-hardest-sentence){:.cv-link} [[code]](https://github.com/diyclassics/readability/blob/master/Cicero%20Readability%20Final.ipynb){:.cv-link}
 - 2012\.
 "Some Poetic and Artistic Frames in Theocritus."
 Co-presented with Carolyn Laferriere. *Within the Frame: A Critical Metaphor in Art and Literature*, The Classics Work in Progress Group, Yale University.
 January 27.

+### Project Meetings

+- 2026\.
+"Latincy Developers/Users Meeting," Online.
+Organizer; presenter of "LatinCy: State of the Project" stakeholders' report.
+February 27.

 ### Miscellaneous Presentations

+-2026\, "Latin as a self-correcting system: Or, can agentic AI 'do philology'?"
+ISAW Works in Progress Series.
+New York, NY.
+January 27.
 -2025\.
 "A FORC in the Road: Cultivating AI Literacy within the NYU Research Community," AI Literacy Faculty Learning Communities Foundational Kickoff, NYU Libraries.
 October 10.
 - 2025\.
 "The Next 'Vesuvius': Fostering Computer Science Collaborations in Papyrology," Metropolitan Papyrology Workshop (MetroPap25), ISAW.
 April 11.
 - 2018\.
 "Becoming a Digital Humanist in Graduate School." *Deconstructing the Open Greek and Latin Project: The First Thousand Years of Greek*, Tufts University.
 January 3.